overflow65537/MFW-PyQt6/README-en.md

         "optiontype": "lineedit",
         "optioncontent": "content3",
         "text": {
-            "title":"Lineedit",
+            "title": "Lineedit",
-            "content":"This is a Lineedit"
+            "content": "This is a lineedit"
         }
     }
 }